sftpplus/sftpplus-docs/src/doc_source/configuration/server.rst

 affecting all file transfer services.

-You can access the section via the 'Server' page in Local Manager.
+You can access the section via the 'Server' page in Web Manager.

 ..  image:: /_static/gallery/gallery-test-server.png